gafusion/neural/readme.md

     N1 number of runs
     o.. outputs (N1 lines)

-The `input_lim.dat` file contains the values of the inputs normalized to the training range (assuming a normal distribution of the training data).
+The `input.lim` file contains the values of the inputs normalized to the training range (assuming a normal distribution of the training data).
 The values in this file cat be used to check that values provided by the user are within the training range of the model. e.g: